AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/pull-request-template.md

 This PR template includes the following sections:

 - Instructions for filling out the template (in italics)
-    - After reading, these instructions can be deleted prior to filing the PR.
+    - After reading, you can delete these instructions before filing the PR.
 - A summary of the purpose and goals of this PR.
-    - Here you would include some background information on the changes that are being proposed and describe the general approach taken in the PR.
+    - Here you would include some background information on the changes you're proposing such as the general approach you took.
 - A summary of the results from this PR.
-    - This includes information on what results or output are produced from the changes made in the PR and where the results live.
+    - This includes information on what results or output your code in the PR produces and where the results live.
 - Directions for reviewers.
     - Include any computational resources and software requirements needed to run the analysis.
     - Here is where you would bring up any points that you would like to discuss further or would like reviewers to pay special attention to.
 - Author checklists.
     - Check off the boxes that apply to your PR.
-    - This checklist ensures that your code fits the required guidelines, results are accessible to the reviewer, and your code is reproducible.
+    - These checklists ensure that your code meets the required guidelines, the reviewer can access the results, and your code is reproducible.